 1 cup (+ or -) water

 2-8 oz cans tomato sauce (with a little water to rinse cans)

 4 TBSP chili powder

-We always just went to the corner mexican store and ordered it made.
+We always just went to the corner Mexican store and ordered it made.
 However, when I moved to Portland from San Diego, there is a serious lack of prepared masa to be had.
-I bought a 10 pound bag of Masa Harina and made my own.
+I bought a 10-pound bag of Masa Harina and made my own.
 Just follow the package directions.
 Your masa should be the consistency of thick cake batter.

-Make sure you have a stock pot at least 1 foot tall.
+Make sure you have a stockpot at least 1 foot tall.

 Pat corn husks dry.
 Use the whole ones first.
-Spread 2 or 3 TBSP masa on the smooth side of husk.
+Spread 2 or 3 TBSP masa on the smooth side of the husk.
 Stay about an inch from the bottom and sides, but going near the top.
 Spread a TBSP or 2 of meat mixture on the masa.
 Fold over from the sides and then fold the bottom up.
-As you get many made, you will stand them upright in the stock pot that has a cake pan or soemthign similar upside down in the bottom and hot water to the edge of the cake pan.
+As you get many made, you will stand them upright in the stockpot that has a cake pan or something similar upside down in the bottom and hot water to the edge of the cake pan.
 Stand tamales in the pot folded edge down and make sure there is enough tamales to hold them upright.
-Cover with a damp tea towl and cover.
+Cover with a damp tea towel and cover.
 Steam for 1 and a half to 2 hours.
 Add hot water carefully as needed.